EMIL REDMON’S COW

 An 80 year old who has spent a lifetime in agriculture has witnessed extraordinary change—from rural electrification to gasoline powered 4-wheelers and everything in between.
 If we want to capture a little taste of a largely bygone era, we need to be doing it right now.
 But above all else, we record tomorrow’s history in this way because we can.
 What would you give to be able to listen to one of your great great grandparents telling a good story?
 We view these stories as treasures.

 I’ll be talking more about this project in the weeks and months to come.
-Until then, please enjoy these samples from a proof-of-concept project that I worked on in partnership with the Wabaunsee County Historical Society.
 If you know of any older farm or ranch folk, from the Flint Hills or beyond, who can tell a good story, please reach out to us.
-Thanks!
+Thank you!